 2. Activity Scheduling

-Activity scheduling involves rewarding yourself for scheduling activities that encourage positive regard and self-care.
+Activity scheduling involves rewarding yourself for scheduling activities that encourage positive experiences and self-care.
 By scheduling these activities and rewards, you learn to motivate yourself to complete necessary tasks even when you are feeling low.
 It also increases the chances of continuing to complete these tasks after you end your formal therapy sessions.

 3. Thought Journaling